aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/revisioncustomview/_index.md

 ```

 Gets the type of revision.
-[RevisionType](../../com.aspose.cells/revisiontype).
+See [RevisionType](../../com.aspose.cells/revisiontype).

 **Returns:**
 int